 Q. I found out about your Stars and want to get some.

-A. Stars can be mailed to anyone that is a veteran, currently serving anywhere in the world or a first responder.
+A. Stars can be mailed to anyone that is a veteran, currently serving anywhere in the world or a first responder or needs Stars to share to any of the above.
 From the information in your question, I don't know who you are or if you need 20 Stars or 2,000, if you need for an event in two weeks or for a major holiday.
 The least amount that we send is 50 Stars.
 We have had to change our policy and are requesting donations for any Stars not being sent to anyone currently serving with an APO/FPO or USA military base address.
-All other Stars are available with a shipping and handling fee prepaid by paypal or check prior to shipping.
+All other Stars are available with a shipping and handling donation prepaid by paypal or check prior to shipping.

 Q. My Dad/Mom/Husband/Wife/Son/Daughter received one of the Stars and I would like to get three more.
 How much do they cost?